Moya/Moya/README.md

 ------------------------

 Even cooler are the ReactiveCocoa extensions.
 It immediately returns a
-`RACSignal` that you can subscribe to our bind or map or whatever you want to do.
+`RACSignal` that you can subscribe to or bind or map or whatever you want to do.
 To handle errors, for instance, we could do the following:

 ```swift